About the Nazareth Guild

 “As a graduate of Catholic schools, grammar through university, and a former teacher and high school president for almost twenty years, I have experienced first-hand the academic excellence, extensive extracurricular activities, and the disciplined learning that occurs each day.
 And this all happens within the context of the beauty and tradition of our Catholic faith.
 As the Church, we must do all we can to share this blessed opportunity with generations to come.”

 Your support helps Catholic K-12 schools in eastern Washington by providing tuition assistance to students with financial need, grants for special school programs and improvements, and ongoing organizational support.

-Alix can be reached at email@example.com or 509-994-9410, she invites you to reach out to her and learn more about the future of Nazareth Guild.
+Debbie can be reached through our CONTACT FORM or call office (509) 744-3259 ; she invites you to reach out, and learn more about the future of Nazareth Guild.